clustertech/cpfs-os/docs/user-guide/install.md

 # Planning the cluster #

+Here are a few precautions to ensure smooth installation and running of the CPFS system.

 ## Hardware ##

 CPFS works with various kinds of block storage devices and x86 machines.
-For best performance and fault tolerance, it is recommended to run MSs, DSs and FCs on separated machines, and run MSs and DSs on machines with at least 4 CPU cores and 4 GB of memory.
+For best performance and data availability, it is recommended to run MSs, DSs and FCs on separated machines, and run MSs and DSs on machines with at least 4 CPU cores and 4 GB of memory.
 It is possible for the same host to serve both as a MS and a DS, although this is not highly recommended.

 ## Operating System ##